extratone/bilge/pages/Test.md

 ### [Footnotes](https://github.com/markdown-it/markdown-it-footnote)

+Over the past few months, I've started several Posts for this blog regarding Twitter, its properties, and its recent feature addition frenzy which I'll probably never finish.
+I finished the first and narrowest one: [my Tweetbot 6 "review,"](https://bilge.world/tweetbot-6-ios-review) but the (debatably) most important one - highlighting how irresponsibly and distastefully [Twitter butchered Periscope and built Spaces atop its technology](https://github.com/extratone/bilge/issues/79) - would make less and less sense as time goes on.
+I definitely got caught up in the "death" of the live video streaming service, fueled by my now quite old desire to celebrate it[^1],

+[^1]: Because I feel guilty about taking it for granted.

 This is some text.[^1] This is some more text in a different sentence.

 This is some text anticipating a footnote[^2] in the middle of the fucking sentence.